FryerTuck/anon/README.md

 Anon is tablet-friendly, so you can have it with you everywhere you go on construction/maintenance sites, assembly lines, etc. Anon locks itself when the user is not responding.

 Every action a logged-in user makes is recorded on the server.
 All these action-stamps have the date & time -to the second and is added up together as time the user spent on the system while logged in.
 A task can have a `WorkPath` assigned to it, so if digital work is done on a task it can be automatically billed per task, or per company.
-Email addresses are kept in the **Bill** app's contacts, so it all comes together well and you can invoice your clients accordingly; if it's physical work, the time between BUSY & DONE (for each user) is used anyway, so it's okay.
+Business names are associated with email addresses in the **Bill** app's contacts, though you can assign a business-name to an email address in a docket; so it all comes together well and you can invoice your clients accordingly.
+If it's physical work, the time is recorded when you drag dockets between columns anyway, so it's okay.

 In the docket, you can assign a company-name to any new email address that comes in, this is automatically used in Billing and Anon remembers to which company belongs what.